"You mainly suffer from anxiety.", what you've probably been told

 POTS / dysautonomia

-POTS is often missed because the standing test isn't performed.
-A 10-minute active stand or NASA Lean Test is straightforward and inexpensive but rarely offered without prompting.
+PoTS is often missed because a standing test is not performed.
+An active stand test or NASA Lean Test is straightforward and inexpensive but rarely offered without prompting.

 • An active stand test or referral for tilt-table testing